mole99/tt05-one-sprite-pony/README.md

 ![animation.gif](animation.gif)

 This Verilog design produces SVGA 800x600 60Hz output with a background and one sprite.
 Internally, the resolution is reduced to 100x75, thus one pixel of the sprite is actually 8x8 pixels.
+The design can operate at either a 40 MHz pixel clock or a 10 MHz pixel clock by setting a configuration bit.

 The sprite is 12x12 pixel in size and is initialized at startup with a pixelated version of the TinyTapeout logo.

+An SPI receiver accepts various commands, e.g. to replace the sprite data, change the colors or set the background.

-This design targets 1 Tile of [TinyTapeout 5](https://tinytapeout.com).
+This design targets 1 tile of [TinyTapeout 5](https://tinytapeout.com).

 The goal is pixel perfect rendering.
-To achieve this goal, I created regression tests in cocotb, that compare the output image to a software rendering.
+To achieve this goal, I created a regression test in cocotb, that compares the output image to a software rendering.

 ## Capabilities

 - SVGA 800x600 60Hz output with 2 bits per color (internally reduced to 100x75)
-- 40 MHz or 10 MHz operation TODO
+- 40 MHz or 10 MHz operation depending on configuration
 - Sprite with 12x12 pixels
 	- foreground and background color
+	- background can be set transparent
-- 4 different colors
+- 4 different colors (6 bit rrggbb)
 - 4 different backgrounds
 	- Solid color
 	- Funky